 For Immediate Release:

 HiPoint Agro Bedding Corp.
-(HPAB) is thrilled to have independent 3rd party reviewed confirmation from Wood PLC formerly Amec Foster Wheeler Environment & Infrastructure, a study that the HPAB process © can efficiently recycle waste wood shavings through separation, drying, processing and packaging for reuse, with little to no emissions.
+(HPAB) is thrilled to have an independent 3rd party reviewed confirmation from Wood PLC formerly Amec Foster Wheeler Environment & Infrastructure, a study that the HPAB process © and the HPAB Recycling process flow can efficiently recycle waste wood shavings through separation, drying, processing and packaging for reuse, with little to no emissions and confirming its mass flow capabilities.

 The goal of HPAB is to create an environmentally friendly method to re-use a significant portion of the bedding material using energy efficient and low or non-emitting equipment to avoid any local environmental concerns.
 HPAB plans to bag the final recycled product for re-sale back to the equine facilities.
 Currently, disposal and purchase of new bedding material is the industry standard.
 Quotes MacKinnon